peterv-bentley/evo-data-converters/packages/duf/README.md

 in your workspace.

 **Note:** Some geometry types are not yet supported.
-A warning will be shown for each element that could not be
-#%% md
-In the cell below we choose the DUF file we want to publish and set its path in the `duf_file` variable.

-Then we choose an EPSG code to use for the Coordinate Reference System.

-You may also specify tags to add to the created Geoscience objects.

-Then we call `convert_duf`, passing it the DUF file path, EPSG code, the service manager widget from above and finally a path we want the published objects to appear under.

-Then we loop over the results from the `convert_duf` function, printing out each object that was published to Evo.

-_Note:_ Some geometry types are not yet supported.
 A warning will be shown for each element that could not be converted.
 Currently, for publishing we support polyface objects and polylines, and all attribute types except for color attributes.

 ### Export objects to DUF